DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 > *Elelabs Shield purchased 4<sup>th</sup> Jan 2020 – Currently collecting dust in the attic*

 <img align="right" height="130px" src="../assets/images/HowEBay/elelabs_shield_fail.png"/>

+Although [Home Assistant](https://www.home-assistant.io/) (HA) had usurped SmartThings crown, at this point I still used SmartThings as my Zigbee and Z-Wave gateway.
+However, after a while the HA / SmartThings integration started getting unreliable, often displaying a fleeting message *“Call to the SmartThings server failed”*.
+I partly blamed this on the Meross Monster, but I did hanker after a non-internet-based solution to my Zigbee communication.

 I purchased the [Elelabs Zigbee Raspberry Pi Shield](https://elelabs.com/products/elelabs-zigbee-shield.html) to replace SmartThings as a Zigbee hub.
 I had presumed it would be plug and play, but the device simply would not work.
 I spent night after night screwing around with docker configs, building and rebuilding my machine, but I just could not get it to work.
 After many interactions with Elelabs support and some 40 hours (yes 40 hours!!!) of wasted time, I gave up.
 Clearly, they call the product shield for a reason: shield wall, a blockage in your path!
 I got my money back via PayPal refund.
 Their support guy emailed me telling me to keep the device and asked if I would check out their new firmware when it became available.
 As if!